swiftly-solution/documentation/docgen/output/events/gameevents/onhltvcameraman.md

 ---

 # OnHltvCameraman
-This event is triggered when a spectator/player is a cameraman
+This event is triggered when hltv_cameraman is triggered.
 ::: tabs
 @tab Lua
 ```lua